Yorkshire Museum: History

 The museum was founded by the Yorkshire Philosophical Society (YPS) to accommodate their geological and archaeological collections, and was originally housed in Ousegate, York, until the site became too small.
 In 1828, the society received by royal grant, 10 acre of land formerly belonging to St Mary's Abbey for the purposes of building a new museum.
 The main building of the museum is called the Yorkshire Museum; it was designed by William Wilkins in a Greek Revival style and is a Grade I listed building.
 It was officially opened in February 1830, which makes it one of the longest established museums in England.
 A condition of the royal grant was that the land surrounding the museum building should be a botanic gardens and one was created in the 1830s.
 The botanic gardens are now known as the Museum Gardens.
 On 26 September 1831, the inaugural meeting of the British Association for the Advancement of Science was held at the Yorkshire Museum.

 The Tempest Anderson Hall was built in 1912, as an annex to the museum, and is an early example of a reinforced concrete building.
 It is used as a conference venue and lecture theatre.

 The Royal Archaeological Institute held its summer meeting of 1934 at the museum where it hosted the archaeological congress from 7 July to 17 July.

-The Museum was narrowly missed by a bomb during the Baedeker Blitz on 29 April 1942, though the explosion caused damage to the roof and the windows.
-The Curator, Reginald Wagstaffe, lived in Manor Cottage (a building adjacent to the museum) and was responsible for the subsequent clean up effort of the debris, during which 'seven large bath-tubs' of broken glass and geological specimens were thrown away.
+The museum was narrowly missed by a bomb during the Baedeker Blitz on 29 April 1942, though the explosion caused damage to the roof and the windows.
+The curator, Reginald Wagstaffe, lived in Manor Cottage (a building adjacent to the museum) and was responsible for the subsequent clean-up effort of the debris, during which 'seven large bath-tubs' of broken glass and geological specimens were thrown away.

 In light of financial issues from 1956 onwards, the YPS transferred the Yorkshire Museum and Museum Gardens to 'the citizens of York' on 2 January 1961.
 A plaque on the front of the Yorkshire Museum records this event.
+The York Corporation (now City of York Council) operated the museum from 1961 to 1974 when municipal boundary changes resulted in the creation of North Yorkshire County Council, to whom the museum transferred.
+It was returned to the City of York Council in 1996.
 The City of York Council set up the York Museums Trust in 2002, to manage the York Castle Museum, York Art Gallery, the Yorkshire Museum and the Museum Gardens.

 The museum closed in November 2009 for a major refurbishment and reopened on Yorkshire Day on 1 August 2010.
 The £2 million scheme was largely carried out by the museum's own staff, who restructured and redecorated the interior of the building.